treelogic-swe/aws-mock/README.md

 aws-mock
 ========

-A lightweight, very modular Java-based mock of essential AWS services, works with official aws-sdk, or thrid-party tools such as elasticfox, generally for testing purposes.
+A lightweight, very modular Java-based mock of essential AWS services, works with official aws-sdk, or third-party tools such as elasticfox, generally for testing purposes.

 For now we implemented only a few interfaces of Amazon EC2:
 - runInstances